Arrowhead Stadium: Soccer

 With the formation of Major League Soccer in 1996, Arrowhead Stadium became home to the Kansas City Wiz, now known as Sporting Kansas City.
 After the 1996 season, the team was renamed the Wizards.
 They left after the 2007 season, after being sold by the Hunt Family to On Goal, LLC, once their lease ended.
 This was also beneficial so that construction work on Arrowhead Stadium's renovation could take place during the NFL off-season.
 The Wizards moved to CommunityAmerica Ballpark, now known as Legends Field, in 2008 and did not return to Arrowhead except for one friendly.

 That friendly was played on July 25, 2010; the Wizards faced Manchester United at Arrowhead Stadium for the English team's third preseason friendly in America during 2011.
 Due to ticket demand, they could not play the game at their new home stadium, CommunityAmerica Ballpark.
-The match ended with Kansas City winning 2-1 with Dimitar Berbatov scoring the only goal for Manchester United on a penalty kick.
+The match ended with Kansas City winning 2–1 with Dimitar Berbatov scoring the only goal for Manchester United on a penalty kick.

 The stadium has hosted two US Men's National Team matches and three Women's National Team matches.

-Arrowhead hosted MLS teams Sporting Kansas City and Inter Miami in a 2–3 victory for the later on April 13, 2024 to accommodate for the large demand for tickets to see Inter Miami player Lionel Messi.
+Arrowhead hosted MLS teams Sporting Kansas City and Inter Miami in a 2–3 victory for the latter on April 13, 2024, to accommodate for the large demand for tickets to see Inter Miami player Lionel Messi.
 It was Sporting's first game at the stadium since 2010 and attracted a crowd of 72,610, the fourth highest attended MLS event.